developerstephanieb/latex_reference/01_fundamentals/12_bibliography.md

 ## BibTeX

-BibTeX is a reference management system used alongside LaTeX to automate bibliography management.

-- The BibTeX workflow involves two files:

-   `.tex` file: The main LaTeX document.

-   `.bib` file: A plain text database of all the sources.
+BibTeX automates bibliography management by using a `.tex` file for the main document and a `.bib` file as a plain-text database of sources.

 - `\bibliographystyle{style}`: Sets the citation and bibliography style.